Aboriginal Land Agreements

 - Joint access to and management of land

-- Undertakings by an Aboriginal Land Council or the Crown Lands Minister with regard to the lease, transfer, management or use of any land
+- Undertakings by an Aboriginal Land Council or the Minister administering the Crown Lands Management Act, 2016 with regard to the lease, transfer, management or use of any land

 - The duration of the agreement and the resolution of disputes.